What is child sexual abuse and effects of child sexual abuse, prevention of child sexual abuse?

 What are the effects of child sexual abuse?

-The impact of child sexual abuse largely affects not only the personality of the victims,but also their mental health.
+The impact of csa largely affects not only the personality of the victims,but also their mental health.
 The post-traumatic stress largely affects their development as it is stunted by the social barriers they put up.

 The effects of this trauma prop up only much later in their life.
 This affects not only their personal and family life, but it could create a ripple effect to the country in many ways such as these victims may later become victims of suicide and trafficking, or even grow up with grave insecurities and become skeptical about society itself.